YuvanMichaelVivenzi/dotfiles/README.md

 # To get my setup, run setup.sh which will get ml4w's dotfiles installed.
 And then, from the file manager, copy paste my dotfiles.
 Present in this repo.
 # For wallpapers, if not configured by default, launch waypaper from either rofi / terminal and change wallpaper folder to dotfiles/wallpapers in this repo.

+# Have a terminal ready to make all scripts in dotfiles executable. again, install script will be created soon.

 # Required for you to install hyprexpo and hyprtrails as well (install script will be created soon to automate this.)

 # Stay tuned for more improvements!